Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/Network and System Security/Secure Network Architecture.md

 A properly designed network permits not only internet usage and device communication but also redundancy, optimization, and security.
+In a well designed network, if a switch goes down, then packets can be redistributed through another route with no loss in uptime.
+If a web server is compromised, it cannot traverse the network and access important information